If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 When you see the list (if there is one), you will notice that a number of the items are things you could replace yourself for a third of the price.

 She could see why it needed replacing, and I wasn't going to wait until they went out and bought one because it presented a health hazard.
-So she was cool with the replacement.
+She was fine with the replacement because the quality was as good and the color matched.

 Swallow the Mandatory Cleaning Charge

-You will never get your whole deposit back, quite simply because of the “cleaning charge”.
+You will never get your entire deposit back, quite simply because of the “cleaning charge”.

 Even if you keep your apartment spotless, you can still expect to pay this charge.